Oelgendy115/BME688-Project/Engineering Report.md

-# Engineering Report: Integrated Sensor Data Acquisition, Processing, and Visualization System
+# Report: Integrated Sensor Data Acquisition, Processing, and Visualization System

 ## Abstract
 This report provides a comprehensive overview of an integrated system developed to acquire environmental sensor data, extract features from raw measurements, and apply machine learning for classification.
 The system also offers real-time logging and visualization.
 It is composed of four major software components that work together to deliver robust and efficient data handling from sensor interfacing to predictive analytics.